srihari1212/pnuemonia_predic/README.md

 # Pneumonia predictor
 Pneumonia predictor is a end to end Flask application that predicts whether a person has pneumonia or not

+# Dataset
+Thanks to Kaggle
+You can find dataset [HERE](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia)

 ##installation
 one can install required packages for this application using
 ```bash
 pip install -r requirements
 ```
+##Separate environment
+Alwas create a separate `conda environment/any environment` so that you can avoid version errors between packages

 ##usage
 After installing the required packages use the following command to start the flask app